 The Dyson V12 Detect Slim is a far more versatile vacuum than the Dyson Omni-glide.
 The V12 is easier to clean, has a larger dirt compartment, and can clean carpeted surfaces, unlike the Omni-glide, thanks to its more powerful suction motor and included multi-surface floorhead.
 It also has a surface detection system that lets it automatically adjust its suction power on carpeted surfaces or whenever it identifies an area with a high concentration of debris.
 However, the Omni-glide is smaller and lighter.

 The Dyson Cyclone V10 is more versatile than the Dyson Omni-glide.
-The V10 has a larger dustbin, a longer maximum battery life, more tools and accessories, and performs better on bare floors.
-It can also be used to clean carpeted floors, unlike the Omni-Glide.
-However, the Omni-Glide is lighter, more maneuverable, and incurs fewer maintenance requirements.
+The V10 has a larger dustbin, a longer maximum battery life, and more tools and accessories.
+It performs better on bare floors and can also be used to clean carpeted floors, unlike the Omni-glide.
+However, the Omni-glide is lighter and more maneuverable, and it incurs fewer maintenance requirements.

 The Dyson Cinetic Big Ball Animal and the Dyson Omni-glide have different strengths, and which you may prefer depends on your needs.
 The Big Ball delivers decent performance on low- and high-pile carpets.
 It's much easier to maintain, and its dirt compartment can hold more debris.
 However, the Omni-glide delivers somewhat better performance on bare floors since it struggles a bit less to clear bulky debris like cereal.
 It's also much lighter and more portable.